 One of the major advantages of arbitration is that proceedings are conducted in private and are confidential.
 That means that the subject matter and the contents of a dispute should be kept out of the public domain.
 Court litigation by contrast is almost always conducted in public in order to allow for due process and transparency of justice.

 Whilst the English Arbitration Act 1996 does not include a provision that parties to arbitrations are required to keep the existence of the arbitration confidential, English common law does dictate that it is an implied term of every arbitration agreement that the existence of the arbitration and the documents produced during the proceedings are to be kept confidential.
 That can only be fettered in limited circumstances.
 The privacy of arbitration can be important to parties in particular where parties do not wish their sensitive, commercial and/or proprietary information to be disclosed to the public.

-The current crisis presents many unknown unknowns.
-It is difficult to predict where we will be in six to twelve months from now.
-However, planning ahead will be key to any recovery.
-And dispute management should be part of that.
-Arbitration could provide many advantages to parties that wish to ensure any disputes they face are resolved as quickly as possible, in a confidential manner and resulting in an award they are confident they will be able to enforce.
+The pandemic continues to present certain unknown unknowns.
+Planning has been key to the recovery.
+And dispute management should be part of any planning that parties are adopting for how they manage their commercial relationships.
+Arbitration provides many advantages to parties that wish to ensure any disputes they face are resolved as quickly as possible, in a confidential manner and resulting in an award they are confident they will be able to enforce.